Sri Veeranarayana Temple, Belavadi, Karnataka

 Veeranarayana Temple is a trikuta (tri – 3, kuta – shrines) style of temple.
 There are 3 gopuram.
 The three Gods worshipped here are:Veeranarayana, Gopalkrishna and Yoga Narasimha, 3 avatars of same God, Lord Vishnu!
 Each idol is huge in size and beautifully carved.
 The main sanctum houses Veera Narayana.
 A seven-foot image with four hands, standing on a lotus pedestal is worshipped.
 The amazing architectural skill demonstrated here is that on March 23, the sun’s rays fall on the navel portion of the image.
 The left houses Gopalakrishna, an eight-foot image of Lord Krishna in tribhanga pose.
 He is shown playing flute and flanked by Rukmini and Sathyabhama on either sides.
 The right gopuram houses Yoga Narasimha in yoga pose, a carved band around his knees and eyes protruding.
 Unforgettable!

 We spent equal amount of time going around the temple as much we spent inside because the exteriors too is carved with numerous figures and designs.
 Vimanas (towers) are decorated with sculptures such as kirtimukhas (gargoyles).
 The outer wall of the temple starts from the top with eaves running around the temple where the superstructure meets the wall of the shrine.
 Below this are miniature decorative towers on pilasters (shrines).
 This is followed by second eaves.
 Then there is elaborate panel of Hindu deities and their attendants are below.
-This eves followed by a set of five moldings that form the base of the wall.
+Further down, these eves are followed by a set of five moldings that form the base of the wall.
 This is more or less the same pattern followed by all Hoysala temples.

 Location of Veeranarayana Temple